 Question: What is the purpose of the 'sync' package in Go, and how is it used for synchronization?

-Answer: The 'sync' package in Go provides synchronization primitives such as mutexes, condition variables, and wait groups for coordinating access to shared resources in concurrent programs.
+Answer: The 'sync' package in Go provides synchronization primitives such as mutexes, condition variables,

 These primitives help prevent race conditions and ensure safe concurrent access to data by allowing goroutines to synchronize their execution.